 Enjoy this creamy and delicious Iced Matcha Latte in the comfort of your own home.
 This Starbucks copycat recipe is easy to make in the blender in one minute, tastes better, is healthier, and saves you money.

-One of the things I miss right now is going out whenever I feel like it to get a special drink just because.
+Do you miss going out whenever you feel like it to get a special drink just because.
 Normally, I am the biggest homebody, so staying home really hasn’t been too difficult.

 But yesterday I had a mini melt down.
 Maybe it’s because everyone has been home with me for the past month, maybe it’s because I’m frustrated that this hasn’t gone away yet, or maybe it’s because I really do not like being told what to do.
 Whatever the case, I had a hard time being positive for a while.